What does an Addiction Counselor in Georgia do? What is Their Job Role?

 The GACA is a Georgia association affiliated with the NAADAC (National Association of Alcohol and Drug Abuse Counselors).
 It offers entry-level and full professional credentials including teaching and clinical supervision credentials.
 The association administers tests, monitors quality, and protects the public interest in responsible care and treatment.

 Drug and alcohol abuse counseling is an important tool in the State of Georgia to reduce and prevent drug abuse and alcohol dependency.
+Patients seek therapy services to help them get through addictions.
 Like many other parts of the US, Georgia has a rising rate of severe drug usage including overdoses and deaths.
 They contend with illegal drugs, illegal use of legal drugs, alcohol dependence, and co-occurring mental and physical disorders.
 Treatment and prevention are the pillars of the Georgia approach to reducing drug abuse and alcohol dependency.

 Addiction counselors have a large role and a powerful position relative to the patients and families that rely on their professional skills.
 Professional ethics, cultural awareness, and social responsibility are part of the counselor role.
 They must engage clients and families, and they must always act with awareness of the client’s overall situation.